MatejKoplan/flats_spider/README.md

 # Run:
+WARNING: This project doesn't gather subpages, as that is forbidden by robots.txt.

+To make it work regardless, you must open `flats_project/spider/crawler/settings.py` and change the flag `ROBOTSTXT_OBEY` to `False`.
+Please note however, that ignoring robots.txt might be considered unethical or even illegal.
+This is also why I chose to not enable it.

-run `docker-compose up --build`, wait and open localhost:8000 to see the results.
+To start the project, run `docker-compose up --build`, wait and open localhost:8000 to see the results.

-Note: This is only an example and should NEVER be run in production or in any significant scale.
-The "obey robots.txt" flag is disabled for demonstration purposes and should be respected!

 # Some notes on how a real project would be improved in no particular order: